MicrosoftDocs/architecture-center/docs/guide/security/opencensus-with-application-insights.md

 ## Tracer in OpenCensus for Azure Functions

 Use an extension that's specific to Azure Functions.
-Don't use the opencensus package that you might use in other cases (for example, [Python Webapps](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python#instrument-with-opencensus-python-sdk-with-azure-monitor-exporters)).
+Don't use the OpenCensus package that you might use in other cases (for example, [Python Webapps](/azure/azure-monitor/app/opencensus-python#instrument-with-opencensus-python-sdk-with-azure-monitor-exporters)).

 Azure Functions offers many input and output bindings, and each binding has a different way of embedding the traceparent.
 For Contoso, when events and messages are consumed, two Azure functions are triggered.